lwidm/dotfiles/README.md

 in tmux run `<prefix> I` to install all the packages

 ## zoxide

 an online guide can be found in the [github repo](https://github.com/ajeetdsouza/zoxide)

 The recommended way to install zoxide is via the install script:

 ```zsh
 curl -sSfL https://raw.githubusercontent.com/ajeetdsouza/zoxide/main/install.sh | sh
 ```

+# Possible Bugs

+- zoxide not found
+  This is usually due to the `.zshrc`/`.bashrc` file not being overwritten by the `stow .` command.
+This can be solved by deleting this file and running the `stow` command again.